Area wedding venues begin to reopen with relaxed restrictions, but the pandemic has taken a toll

 However, the new order also includes social distancing rules requiring those who are not members of the same household to maintain 6 feet of physical distance at all times.

-The latest rules are part of a "cautious, and stepwise reopening" effort and masking, distancing and staying outdoors remain key prevention tools, according to the order.
+The latest rules are part of a “cautious, and stepwise reopening” effort.
+Masking, distancing and staying outdoors remain key prevention tools, according to the order.

 Davidson said the majority of business owners understand and support public health efforts to reduce transmission of the coronavirus, but said those measures also create challenges in the industry.